-Five-Year Cooperative Degree Program with Georgetown: Union has entered into an agreement with Georgetown University that enables qualified undergraduate students majoring in Latin American & Caribbean Studies to receive a master's degree from Georgetown's Latin American Studies program in one academic year and a summer, rather than in the normal three or four semesters.
-Students interested in this option should contact Prof. Mosquera (Fall, Spring) or Prof. Meade (Winter, Spring), co-directors of LACS during the 2012-2013 year, for more information.
+Five-Year Cooperative Degree Program with Georgetown:

+Union has entered into an agreement with Georgetown University that enables qualified undergraduate students majoring in Latin American & Caribbean Studies to receive a master's degree from Georgetown's Latin American Studies program in one academic year and a summer, rather than in the normal three or four semesters.
+Students interested in this option should contact the Director of LACS for more information.

-Course Selection Guidelines: Students seeking to double major in LACS and another subject that also requires a two-term thesis must present a proposal and obtain written permission from LACS director and the other department chair.
+Students seeking to double major in LACS and another subject that also requires a two-term thesis must present a proposal and obtain written permission from LACS director and the other department chair.

-Courses in Latin American and Caribbean Studies Art History AAH-263 Latin American & Caribbean Art: A Cultural Survey of the Modern Era AAH-460 Visual Culture, Race & Gender Anthropology ANT-225 Gender and Society ANT-230 Medical Anthropology ANT-260 Tourists and Tourism ANT-283 Peoples and Cultures of Latin America Biology BIO-257 Tropical Biology History HST-135 Latinos(as) in U.S. History HST-171 Europe and the Americas in the Era of Columbus HST-172 Reform and Revolution in Latin America and the Caribbean HST-270 History of Latin American Popular Culture HST-271 History of Mexico HST-272 History of Brazil HST-273 The History of the Caribbean and Central America HST-274 Social Movements in Latin America HST-370 Special Topics in Latin American History HST-372 History of Latin American Women HST-471 Seminar in Latin American History Modern Languages and Literatures: French FRN-304 Studies in the French Caribbean FRN-307 Negritude Movement: Point of Departure in Black African and Afro-Caribbean Literatures in French Spanish SPN-325 Staging Conflict: Studies in One-Act Mexican Theater
+Courses in Latin American and Caribbean Studies

+AAH 163 - (263) Latin American & Caribbean Art of the 19th and 20th Century

+• ANT 283 - Peoples and Cultures of Latin America

+- HST 135 Latinos(as) in US History - HST 171 Europe and the Americas in the Era of Columbus - HST 172 Reform and Revolution in Latin America and the Caribbean - HST 173 (273) History of the Caribbean and Central America - HST 270 History of Latin American Popular Culture - HST 271 History of Mexico - HST 272 History of Brazil - HST 274 Social and Political Movements in Latin America - HST 275 United States Foreign Relations and Modern Latin America - HST 323 Race and Revolution - HST 370 Special Topics in Latin American History - HST 372 History of Latin American Women - HST 471 Seminar in Latin America: Individual in Latin America
-SPN-326 Women Weaving Histories: Short Narratives by Latin American Female Writers

-SPN-327 The Nation at Home: Family and Nationhood in Spanish American Theater

-SPN-328 Inquiring Identities in Latin America

-SPN-329 The Paradox of Tradition in Spanish American Poetry

-SPN-330T Mexican Women's Contemporary Short Fiction

-SPN-332 Introduction to Afro-Hispanic Literatures and Cultures

-SPN-350 Visions and Voices: Chicana Icons from Myth to Matter

-SPN-375 Smoke and Mirrors: Dreams, Mirages and Delusions in Peninsular and Latin American Fiction

-SPN-376 Down to Earth: Cross-Cultural Explorations of the Hispanic World

-SPN-378 Short Fictions From Naturalism to Neoliberalism

-SPN-380 What's Love Got to Do with It?
-Gender and Nation in Hispanic Literatures

-SPN-400 Crossing Borders: A Study in Mexican and Chicano Literatures

-SPN-401 Bodies and Power in Latin American Narrative

-SPN-402 Dressing Up the Canon: Cross-dressing in Hispanic Literature and Film

-SPN-406 Film of the Mexican American Border

-SPN-416 "Testimonio" and Resistance Writings in Central America as Literary Discourse

-SPN-417 Death and Revenge in the Southern Cone

-SPN-418 Of Cock Fights and Crowded Elevators: Readings in Contemporary Mexican Theater SPN-431 Colonial Latin America 1492-1800

-SPN-432 Islands Adrift: Race, Politics, and Diasporas in the Hispanic Caribbean

-SPN-433 Latin American Colonial Crossroads at the Movies
+Modern Languages and Literatures:

+French

+- FRN 304 Studies in the French Caribbean - FRN 307 Negritude Movement: Point of Departure in Black African and Afro-Caribbean Literatures in French

+Spanish

+- SPN 325 Staging Conflict: Studies in One-Act Mexican Theater - SPN 326 Women Weaving Histories: Short Narratives by Latin American Female Writers - SPN 327 The Nation at Home: Family and Nationhood in Spanish American Theater - SPN 328 Inquiring Latin American Identities: Reading Context, Space & Cultural Artifacts - SPN 329 Interruptions: The Paradox of Tradition in Spanish American Poetry - SPN 330 Mexican Women's Contemporary Short Fiction - SPN 332 An Introduction to Afro-Hispanic Literatures and Cultures - SPN 350 Visions and Voices: Chicana Icons from Myth to Matter - SPN 375 Dreams, Mirages and Delusions in Peninsular and Latin American Fiction - SPN 376 Down to Earth: Cross-Cultural Explorations of the Hispanic World - SPN 378 Short Fiction: From Naturalism to Neoliberalism - SPN 380 What's Love Got to Do with It: Gender and Nation in Hispanic and US Latino Literatures - SPN 400 Crossing Borders: A Study in Mexican and Chicano Literatures - SPN 401 Bodies and Power in Latin American Narrative - SPN 402 Dressing Up the Canon: Cross-Dressing in Hispanic Literature and Film - SPN 403 The "Second Sex" in Latin America: Women's Writing in the Twentieth Century - SPN 406 Film of the Mexican American Border - SPN 416 "Testimonio" and Resistance Writings in Central America as Literary Discourse - SPN 417 Death and Revenge in the Southern Cone - SPN 418 Of Cock Fights and Crowded Elevators: Readings in Contemporary Mexican Theater - SPN 431 Colonial Latin America 1492-1800 - SPN 432 Islands Adrift: Race, Politics, and Diasporas in the Hispanic Caribbean - SPN 433 Latin American Colonial Crossroads at the Movies - SPN 434 Christians, Jews and Muslims: Cultural Exchanges in Early Modern Spain and "Converso" Culture in the Americas